-Ayesa is the fourth biggest engineering firm in Latin America*, where it has helped build and modernise the region’s public transport networks over more than two decades.
+Ayesa is ranked # 3 of all engineering firms in Latin America*, where it has helped build and modernise the region’s public transport networks over more than two decades.
 In terms of underground systems, examples of particularly noteworthy projects it has taken part in here include the first line of the Quito Metro, lines 1, 2 and 4 of the Lima Metro and lines 1 and 2 of the Panama Metro.
-What’s more, it is currently providing supervision services for the first line of the Bogotá Metro, the construction and operating of which will require 3,500 million dollars.
+Furthermore, it is currently providing supervision services for the first line of the Bogotá Metro, the construction and operating of which will require 3,500 million dollars.

 This contract involving the Santiago Metro in Chile means Ayesa’s Engineering area will now establish a permanent presence in the country, where the company already has an office through which it provides technology consulting services.